Mearitek/MeariSdk/iOS/docs/MeariKit SDK Instruction.md

 ### 10.2.2 Get the latest alarm message list
 ```
 【Description】
-    Get the latest alarm message list of the device owned by the user
+    Get the latest alarm message list of the devices which owned by the user
     After the device alarm message is pulled, the message record will be deleted from the server, and then the interface will no longer return the latest alarm message of the device

 【Function】